 Jessie J in McDonald’s 24 Gifts of Joy

-SIS LIVE was central to the London section of an ambitious 24-hour global entertainment campaign by McDonald’s involving a surprise open-top bus gig by Jessie J.
+NEP Connect (formerly known as SIS LIVE) was central to the London section of an ambitious 24-hour global entertainment campaign by McDonald’s involving a surprise open-top bus gig by Jessie J.

 The restaurant chain wanted to underline its worldwide popularity by staging 24 continuous ‘Gifts of Joy’ in synchronised public events across 24 cities around the world over 24 hours, all available to watch live via social media.